-More broadly, I am interested in political philosophy, social epistemology, aesthetics, and public health ethics.
+More broadly, I am interested in social epistemology, aesthetics, and public health ethics.

 For the final year of my PhD (2024-25), I am based in UCL's Institute of Archeology, supported by a cross-disciplinary scholarship to work on cultural heritage issues.